Farm: Forms of ownership

 In some societies (especially socialist and communist), collective farming is the norm, with either government ownership of the land or common ownership by a local group.
 Especially in societies without widespread industrialized farming, tenant farming and sharecropping are common; farmers either pay landowners for the right to use farmland or give up a portion of the crops.

+Agribusiness

+Low wages for farmworkers have resulted in farmworker shortages.